Idia: Life

-Another interesting concept Idia was known for was her “womb of orhue”—a phrase that meant that her womb defied the odds.
+Another interesting concept Idia was known for was her “womb of orhue” — a phrase that meant that her womb defied the odds.
 These odds were that her son, Esigie, was not first in line for the throne, rather Esigie was originally third in line for the throne.
-Although in the end, and against the odds, Esigie became the Oba.
-Ogidogbo, the first in line for the throne as Oba, became illegitimate for the throne because he was crippled due to playing with his brothers, Arualan and Esigie.
+In the end, and against the odds, Esigie became the Oba.
+Ogidogbo, the first in line for the throne as Oba, became illegitimate a candidate for the throne because he was crippled due to playing with his brothers, Aruahan and Esigie.
 The people of Benin thought that Idia had planned this because Idia was known to possess magical powers.
-This also shows how the people of Benin thought that she was able to both wreak havoc and create havoc.
-This resulted in Arualan being next in line for the throne, but he saw Esigie as a threat.
-Consequently, Esigie wanted to assassinate his brother.
-Arualan saw Esigie as a threat because of his mother Idia.
-Although, the only reason Aruanran did not assassinate his brother was because he knew that Esigie’s mother, Idia, had the skill of magical arts, while Arualan did not.
-There have been many representations of Queen Idia because Queen Idia represented a key part of Benin's imperial courtly culture.
+This also shows how the people of Benin thought that she was able to both evade and create havoc.
+This resulted in Aruahan being next in line for the throne, but he saw Esigie as a threat.
+Consequently, Esigie wanted to assassinate his half-brother.
+Although, the only reason Aruanran did not assassinate his brother was because he knew that Esigie’s mother, Idia, had the skill of magical arts, while Aruahan did not.

+There have been many representations of Queen Idia because she represented a key part of Benin's imperial courtly culture.
 Also, Idia was so influential because of her determination.
-Overall, Idia was described as a strong-willed, beautiful, intelligent, and wise woman.
+Overall, she was described as a strong-willed, beautiful, intelligent, and wise woman.

-Esigie instituted the title of iyoba (queen mother) and conferred it on his mother, along with Eguae-Iyoba (Palace of the Queen Mother).
-Queen Idia became more popular when it was decided that her face should be used as a sculpture to represent a Nigerian Festival FESTAC ‘77, that was how the face of the Queen Mother came into art till the present date.
-She was supposed to be killed after the crowning of her son as the Oba, according to the then tradition but her son Esigie secretly took her to hide in a room that was to be entered by only those authorized to do so, he did this in order to protect her from being killed and it worked until he was able to make changes to the tradition which canceled that law after that Queen Idia returned freely to the palace and ruled together with her son helping him fight spiritually and physically over his enemies which helped him during look is reign as Oba, before she died, she trained her son's wife in her ways so her departure would be met unnoticed, with this one might be able to say that she is a beautiful art to be studied.
+Esigie instituted the title of Iyoba (mother of the monarch) and conferred it on his mother, along with the Eguae-Iyoba (Palace of the Queen Mother).

+Queen Idia became more popular in contemporary Nigeria when it was decided that her face should be used as a sculpture to represent a Nigerian Festival, FESTAC ‘77.
+The face of the Queen Mother came into the art world more after this.

+She was supposed to be killed after the crowning of her son as the Oba, according to the then tradition, but her son Esigie secretly took her to hide in a room that was to be entered by only those authorized to do so; he did this in order to protect her from being killed and it worked until he was able to alter the tradition.
+After he canceled the law concerning royal matricide, Queen Idia returned freely to the palace and ruled together with her son, helping him fight spiritually and physically over his enemies, which helped him during his reign as Oba.
+Before she died, she trained her son's wife in her ways so her departure would be met unnoticed.